matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ## Alternatives

-[MSC2836](https://github.com/matrix-org/matrix-doc/pull/2836), "Threading as rooms", and building on `m.in_reply_to` are the main alternatives here.
-The first two are non-overlapping with this MSC.
+"Threading as rooms", building on `m.in_reply_to`, and [MSC2836](https://github.com/matrix-org/matrix-doc/pull/2836) are the main alternatives here.

 It is also worth noting that relations in this MSC could be expressed using the scalable relation format described in [MSC3051](https://github.com/matrix-org/matrix-doc/pull/3051).